 \paragraph{Effect of the proposed VLM verification.}

 As described in Sec.~\ref{sec:dataset} of the main paper, we employ a VLM~\citep{openai2024gpt4technicalreport} to verify and refine the error of GroundingDINO~\citep{liu2024groundingdinomarryingdino}.
 Fig.~\ref{supple:a2_verification_effect} illustrates why this step is necessary.
-With only a class name (\emph{e.g., person, man, cake}), GroundingDINO frequently returns multiple instances of the same class over pre-defined threshold and cannot single out the intended target (\emph{e.g., ``the man outside the shop", ``the person being photographed"} in Fig.~\ref{supple:a2_verification_effect}).
-In Fig.~\ref{supple:a2_verification_effect}, (a) captures both the person inside and outside the shop. (b) captures the photographer, the person being photographed and even a reflection in a phone. (c) captures every cake in view, and (d) captures both the stylist and the client.
-A straightforward solution is to add appearance phrases (\emph{e.g., ``the man outside the shop"}) to figure out the intended target.
-However, it is unreliable, since GroundingDINO often latches onto partial tokens and ignores modifiers.
-For instance, in (a) it selects the man \emph{inside} the shop by focusing on ``man" and ``shop" while missing ``outside", and in (b), it selects the person \emph{taking} the photo instead of the intended person being photographed.
-In (c), it selects the wrong cake rather than the blue cake on the table, and in (d), it still captures both people, failing to disambiguate the stylist from the client.
+With only a class name (\emph{e.g., person, man, cake}), GroundingDINO frequently returns multiple same-class instances over pre-defined threshold and cannot single out the intended target.
+In Fig.~\ref{supple:a2_verification_effect}, (a) captures both the person inside and outside the shop. (b) captures the photographer, the person being photographed and even a reflection in a phone. (c) captures every cake in view and (d) captures both the stylist and the client.
+A straightforward solution is to add appearance phrases (\emph{e.g.,} the man outside the shop) to figure out the intended target.
+However, it is unreliable since GroundingDINO often latches onto partial tokens and ignores modifiers.
+For instance, in (a) it selects the man \emph{inside} the shop by focusing on ``man" and ``shop" while missing ``outside", and in (b) it selects the person \emph{taking} the photo instead of the intended person being photographed.
+In (c) it selects wrong cake rather than the blue cake on the table, and in (d) it still captures both people, failing to disambiguate the stylist from the client.